RafaelGSS/blog/priv/posts/state-of-nodejs-performance-2024.md

 If you haven't read the [2023 version][state-2023],
 I recommend doing so.

-This year's report continues the tradition of rigorous benchmarking, complete with hardware details and reproducible examples.
+This year's report continues the tradition of rigorous benchmarking, providing hardware details and reproducible examples.
 To streamline the experience, reproducible steps are collapsed at the start of each section, making it easy for readers to follow along without distraction.